Abisko

 Abisko (/sv/; Ábeskovvu) is a village in Sápmi (Lapland), in northern Sweden, roughly 200 km north of the Arctic Circle, and near Abisko National Park, located 4 km west of the village.
 It had 85 inhabitants as of 2005.

-Permafrost is common around the village albeit this low altitude permafrost is disappearing because of global warming and increased snowfall.
+Permafrost is common around the village, although this low-altitude permafrost is disappearing because of global warming and increased snowfall.

 Transportation

 Daily passenger electric trains run by SJ AB connect Stockholm with the Norwegian city of Narvik, stopping at both the Abisko village (the name of that railway station is Abisko Östra [east]) and the Abisko Turiststation.
 Additional regional trains provide links along the Kiruna-Narvik stretch.
 Abisko is also reachable by car via the highway E10 which has linked Kiruna and Narvik since the early 1980s.
 Other local forms of transportation include hiking and dog-sledding in winter.
 A chair-lift provides access to a point below the summit of nearby Mt.
 Nuolja.